Sales Leadership Training

 They must listen - and listen for what's not said as much as for what is said.
 In a scenario like the one I described above, they can simply push back a little by saying, "I know you said, 'sure' but I had the feeling that you didn't really mean 'sure'."

-That's when the prospect will admit that he wasn't really comfortable with the explanation, didn't completely understand how it would help, didn't really see the need for that one benefit, and isn't impressed - yet.
+That’s when the prospect will admit that he wasn’t really comfortable with the explanation, didn’t completely understand how it would help, didn’t really see the need for that one benefit, and isn’t impressed – yet.
 And his resistance goes up.
-By the way, click here for a great explanation of resistance on Rick Roberge's Blog.

 So two things can happen.
 Your salespeople can sail through their discussions, hear what they want to hear, believe they have a strong opportunity and never quite understand why it doesn't close.
 Or, they can stop, push back, and help their prospects communicate the real issue.
 Then they will have a chance to deal with it while the prospect can still remember what the problem is.

 Happy Ears or Effective Salespeople?
 It all comes down to training, coaching, observation skills, commitment and practice.
-When put that way, there is as much burdon on you as there is on your salespeople.
+When put that way, there is as much burden on you as there is on your salespeople.
 Are you up for this challenge?